sonic-net/sonic-mgmt/.azure-pipelines/simplified_PR_test/README.md

 After determining the valid topology for each script, we can distribute the script to corresponding PR checkers.
 This method eliminates unnecessary processes by executing only the on-demand scripts, resulting in reduced running time.

-### Allocate instances dynamically
+### Implement dynamic instances
-Our goal is to complete the entire PR test within 2 hours.
-In the current PR test, each checker uses a fixed number of instances.
-However, in the new simplified test, the number of scripts executed varies, so the number of instances should be dynamically adjusted for cost efficiency.
+Since the scope of PR testing is dynamic and determined by the impacted area, the number of instances required also needs to be dynamic to ensure cost efficiency.
-The number of instances we allocate will be determined by the total estimated execution time of the scripts that need to be run.
-We can leverage historical data to obtain the average running time of each script from previous test executions.
+To achieve this, we must accurately estimate the total execution time in advance, allowing us to allocate the appropriate number of instances.
+This estimation can be achieved by analyzing historical data, which provides insights into execution times for similar scenarios.

 We now have a Kusto table that logs details about the execution of test cases, including the running time, date, results, and more.